alchucam/DRAA/README.md

 # DRAA
-visualization of DNA, RNA and Amino Acids sequences with user interface
+Interactive tools of concurrent translation/transcription between DNA, RNA and Amino Acids sequences, along with visualization of mutated sequences

+## Description

+In the main page, user can type any of DNA, RNA or Amino Acids sequences, and the application will convert the sequence to the other types of sequences concurrently.
+With MySQL database connected, user can save and load up to 5 recent sequences.
+In the mutate page, the sequence from the main page can be mutated with the small probability (3%) per character per generation (1 second).
+Such mutated sequence is visualized with a chart, showing the types of sequence mutation.
+Lastly, a repair function to repair the mutated sequence is implemented with genetic algorithm

-## run environment
+## run environment : development
 for react, in client folder, run
 ```
 npm start